CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 It also requires no additional memory allocation (CPU or GPU), which all the parallel versions require.

 The work-efficient parallel scan is the next best version.
 This is slower than the CPU and thrust versions, but faster than the naive parallel version in the long run.
-The reason this is slower than the
+The reason this is slower than the CPU version is, first of all, because it is just using global memory.
+This is the GPU memory with the highest latency, and, especially when compared with the CPU version's cache coherency, is a huge bottleneck on the algorithm.
+Another problem is that the number of threads remains constant each iteration of the algorithm.
+This means that, during both the up sweep and down sweep, there are potentially millions of threads allocated for a process (i.e. one of the last data points on the graph), while only 1 or a few are actually active at a time.
+A more optimized version of the algorithm would allocate only the threads that are needed.

 Finally, the naive parallel scan is the worst version.
 For 33 million array size, this algorithm is 50% worse than the efficient parallel scan, and 30x slower than the thrust library implementation.